AgienkoSergiy/notebook/README.md

 ##Install
-This is a maven project, to build run from project directory:
+This is a maven project, to build it, run from project directory:

     $ mvn clean package